Brotha Kyle "KD" Toon, MSW, CFSW

 Testimonials

-Publisher & Librarian
+Publisher & Librarian, Jessica Tingling

 “Kyle Toon is a thought-provoking author bringing an array of experiences and perspectives to the conversation.
 His work is timely and inspiring in a world filled with chaos.
 His work engages the reader and calls for, at the very least, reflection, appreciation, and acceptance.
 Through his words, readers will discover deeper truths about themselves and the surrounding world.
 His work will only become more prolific over time.
 What an exceptional collection of work to revisit again and again.”